When creating a Compute Instance, you will not receive a root password. Authentication is based on secure SSH keys instead of using passwords.

 Key-commentfield with a name to help you identify this key pair

-You are now ready to create and start your first server!
+You are now ready to create and start your first instance!